A high school football game was called off after a brawl. A coach says his players were called racist slurs.

 The school district and police department did not respond to messages from The Washington Post last week asking about the status of the investigation or whether they are challenging McGinnis’s allegations.

-The Sept.
-17 football game is the latest in a string of incidents involving racist taunts against high school athletes.
+The football game is the latest in a string of incidents involving alleged racist taunts against high school athletes.
 In July, a Southern California basketball team was stripped of its regional title after members of the predominantly White team threw tortillas at their opponents, who were mostly Latino.
 In March, a football player in Northern Virginia said his opponents had insulted him and his teammates, calling them racial slurs and spitting on them.

-McGinnis, 32, said the problem started just before halftime when one of his players told him an opponent had called him the n-word twice.
+McGinnis, 32, said the problem started just before halftime, when one of his players told him an opponent had called him the n-word twice.
 McGinnis, who also serves as his school’s dean of students, said he reported the incident to the head referee and one of his assistants.
 The ref promised to speak to the Royals, but McGinnis said he’s not sure “the seriousness of the situation took hold.”

 As McGinnis’s players first reported being called racist slurs, the coach said he told them during halftime to respond “using our pads.”